-The reward language of the first campaign was also much too verbose – some of my rewards were 15+ lines long!
-Who is going to spend the time to read your gi-normous novel of a Kickstarter page?
-No one – except your mom.
-I discovered that more than 3-5 lines of very straightforward text is too much text to expect a backer to quickly read and digest.
-I’ve even caught myself impatiently skipping over rewards that are too long when looking at others’ Kickstarter pages.
-I’m positive this factor alone lost me many backers.
+The reward language of the first campaign was also much too verbose – someo f my rewards were 15+ lines long.
+No one except my mom is going to read a monster, over-written crowdfunding page.
+I discovered that 3-5 lines of very clear text is what an average potential backer quickly reads and digests.
+I’ve even caught myself impatiently skipping over crowdfunding reward sections that are too long when reviewing campaign pages.
+I’m positive that this factor alone lost the campaign many backers.

 In my Kickstarter “story” of the first campaign, which is main body of the campaign, I was equally overly-verbose.
 There were too many ideas and there were visually too many paragraphs.
 I simply threw enough text at potential backers that I’m sure many of them couldn’t wade through it all to get to the core messages of the YogoMat.
 And then they lost interest and didn’t back the YogoMat.